guinasc2/pattern-peg/README.md

 *This project is part of my master's studies and is therefore still experimental in nature, intended primarily for educational and research purposes.*

-*This repository is separate, intended to be used in the Compilers course.*
+*This repository is a separate one, intended to be used in the Compilers course.*

 ---